-During Clarke’s studies at Stanford he was introduced to the Napa Valley during weekend trips (he also has MS degree in Journalism from Columbia University.
-And later he would visit Northern California during business trips and would take side trips to Napa.
-There is a reason that Swanson focused on Merlot that despite being located in Rutherford (an appellation known for premium Cabernet Sauvignon).
-Iconic winemaker and viticulturist Andre Tchelistcheff made this recommendation early on.
+During Clarke’s studies at Stanford he was introduced to the Napa Valley during weekend trips (he also has MS degree in Journalism from Columbia University).
+And later he would visit Northern California during business trips and would take side trips to the Napa Valley.
+There is a reason that Swanson focused on Merlot despite being located in Rutherford (an appellation known for premium Cabernet Sauvignon).
+Iconic winemaker and viticulturist André Tchelistcheff made this recommendation early on.

 Swanson farms as sustainable as possible returning any cuttings back into the soil, planting cover crops for additional nutrient load, and never using herbicides on weeds, rather removing them the old fashioned way, with shovels.

-In regards to Merlot, Swanson acquires new wood staves for their oak barrels and age them outdoors in the elements on one of their local vineyard sites.
+Despite making a diversity of wines, Merlot is probably the wine they are most known for and still comprises the bulk of their production.
+They are one of Napa’s larger producers of estate grown Merlot.
+In regards to Merlot, Swanson acquires new wood staves for their oak barrels and then ages these outdoors in the elements on one of their local vineyard sites.
 When they have been aged properly they will take the staves to a cooperage for the barrel construction.
 This is very unique; most wineries will purchase entire wine barrels.
-This is just one more attention to detail and part of the extra quality control.
+This is just one more attention to detail and part of their extra focus on quality.

-Swanson Vineyards is one of relatively few Napa wineries to produce Napa grown Pinot Grigio (although the grapes for this variety come from outside of the Napa Valley).
+Swanson Vineyards is one of relatively few Napa wineries to produce Napa Valley grown Pinot Grigio (although the grapes for this variety come from outside of the Napa Valley).
 For those who enjoy lighter styled wines, be sure to try their Rosato of Syrah, a dry wine that is one of the better rosé’s we’ve tried of this variety.
 This can be the go to every day wine for pool and patio parties or pre-dinner sippies.

 And dessert wine enthusiasts take note of their premium sweet wines.
 Most Napa wineries who make a sweet wine just make one or two.
-It is always a treat to find a Napa based winery that has a special emphasis on sweet wines.
-Swanson has employed Marco Cappelli for over 20 years.
-He is now their dedicated dessert wine maker.
-For the first few years, the famed vintner and soils expert Andre Tchelistcheff provided additional wine making expertise.
+It is always a treat to find a Napa Valley based winery that has a special emphasis on well-made sweet wines.
+Swanson employed Marco Cappelli for over 20 years; during his tenure here, he was their dedicated dessert wine maker.
+For the first few years, famed vintner and soils expert Andre Tchelistcheff offered additional wine making expertise.